alamin931761/the-story-keeper-server/README.md

 # [The Story Keeper](https://the-story-keeper-73229.firebaseapp.com/)
 Welcome to The Story Keeper, an online platform for selling books.
-This repository contains the client-side code for the website.
+This repository contains the server-side code for the website.

 ## Login Credentials
 * Super Admin: